<NOTE> | This document is an archived version. Click here to check the latest version

 - All Registered Members.

-- The following voting criteria apply to all candidates:
+In addition, the following criteria apply to votes cast by candidates:

 - A candidate cannot carry a proxy (Section 12.12(ix) of Bylaws ).

-- Candidate without a valid membership status can not vote.
+- A candidate without a valid membership status can not vote.
+AFRINIC Board

 - A proxy instrument must be printed on the official and actual letterhead of the Member organization.